-Among other things, the Policy fixes a deadline by which holders of record of common shares of the Company must submit director nominations to the Company prior to any annual or special general meeting of shareholders and sets forth the information that a shareholder must include in the notice to the Company for the notice to be in proper written form.
-The Policy provides that the Board may, in its sole discretion, waive any requirement of the Policy.
+The Policy fixes a deadline by which holders of record of common shares of the Company must submit director nominations to the Company prior to any annual or special general meeting of shareholders.
+The policy also specifies the information a shareholder must include in the notice to the Company and for the notice to be in proper written form.
+The Policy provides the Board may, in its sole discretion, waive any requirement of the Policy.

-In the case of an annual general meeting of shareholders, notice to the Company must be made not less than 30 nor more than 65 days prior to the date of the annual general meeting; provided, however, that in the event that the annual general meeting is to be held on a date that is less than 50 days after the date on which the first public announcement of the date of the annual general meeting was made, notice may be made not later than the close of business on the tenth day following such public announcement.
+For an annual general meeting of shareholders, notice to the Company must be made no later than 30 days nor more than 65 days prior to the date of the annual general meeting.
+In the event that the annual general meeting is to be held on a date that is less than 50 days after the date on which the first public announcement of the date of the annual general meeting was made, notice may be made no later than the close of business on the tenth day following such public announcement.

-In the case of a special general meeting of shareholders (which is not also an annual general meeting), notice to the Company must be made not later than the close of business on the fifteenth day following the day on which the first public announcement of the date of the special general meeting was made.
+In the case of a special general meeting of shareholders (which is not also an annual general meeting), notice to the Company must be made no later than the close of business on the fifteenth day following the day on which the first public announcement of the date of the special general meeting was made.